seajoshc/p4adotnet/docs/recipes/chocolate-chip-cookies.md

 - 1 and 1/3 cup dark chocolate chips or chunks

 ## Recipe
-1. Pre-heat to 375
+1. Pre-heat to 375F
-1. Combine flour, salt, baking soda
+1. Combine flour, salt, baking soda with a whisk
-1. Cream butter & sugar until light and fluffy
+1. Cream butter & sugar using a mixer until light and fluffy
 1. Add eggs one at a time, then vanilla extract
-1. Fold in chocolate
+1. Fold in chocolate with a wooden spoon
 1. Grease the baking sheet (I use Pam)
-1. Bake with big hunks around 9-10min, pull when getting brown on edges
+1. Bake with big hunks around 9-10min, pull out when getting brown on edges but slightly underdone in the middle still
 1. Leave on pan another 5 min, transfer to wire rack to cool another 30 min

+They are fantastic the next day if you can wait that long.